 The idea goes like this: in the old days, you would write a letter and then have a messenger deliver it for you.
 But, there is always a chance that the messenger, or someone else, can read the message before it is delivered.
 To prevent this, rich people would seal the letter with wax and impress upon the wax a seal or emblem.
 One would have to break the seal before one could read the message.

 Poor people have wax from candles, but they don’t have a family emblem to seal their letters.
 A generic seal wouldn’t work since the seal could be broken and then re-sealed with another generic seal.
-One way to secure their messages would be to fold the letter in a complicated manner so it could not be opened without tearing; or if opened, it cannot be refolded in an exact manner.
-If a person receives a letter that is ripped or looks like it has been unfolded and re-folded, he would then know that the message has been tampered with.
+One way to secure their messages would be to fold the letter in a complicated manner so it could not be opened without tearing; or if opened, it cannot be refolded in the exact manner.
+If a person receives a letter which is ripped or looks like it has been unfolded and re-folded, he would then know that the message has been tampered with.

 The Lovers Knot is one such fold.
 The folding sequence is quite convoluted such that it would be quite difficult to re-fold the paper into its original state.
 There are two ways to fold paper into a Lovers Knot: